Our building consents team place great importance on providing good customer care at all stages throughout the building process. To achieve this, we;

 A building consent is necessary for;

-Please contact our building consents team on 0800 801 350 for further advice about building consents.
+Please contact our building consents team on 0800 801 350 for further advice.

 Making a Building Consent application